21 Things to Do in Anakeesta Gatlinburg, TN 2026

 Source: @anakeesta

 Gem mining is a big industry in the Smoky Mountains.
-Anakeesta brings you this child-friendly experience at a starting price of $8.
+Anakeesta brings you this child-friendly experience for an additional cost, with bag sizes and prices subject to change.
 You can bring your children here to dig for their precious treasure near the interactive waterfall and sluice.

 Located in the AnaVista Garden, the Bearventure challenge course is an exciting trail that takes you through physical hustles.
 Kids love this challenge as it is whimsical and takes them through the black bear-themed side of the park.